PixelsCamp/talks/being-a-remote-developer-working-for-a-poor-startup_bruno-pires.md

 Currently, Bruno is VP of Something @SaferTaxi, and is lucky to work with a multi-cultural and world wide distributed team of lazy software developers, engineers and designers.

-Reports from his colleagues and friends state that his level of annoyance and laziness is increasing at an factorial rate!
+Reports from his colleagues and friends state that his level of annoyance and laziness is increasing at an factorial rate of his age!

 Links